 Before taking any action to resolve your debts please call Debt Support Trust on 0800 085 0226 for debt advice specific to your situation, as a certificate of sequestration may not be your best advice.

 One difference between traditional sequestration and the certificate of sequestration is you no longer need to prove your apparent insolvency.
-The MAP route may be applicable if you have a low income and low levels of assets.
+The Minimal Asset Process (MAP) route may be applicable if you have a low income and low levels of assets.
 Your unsecured debt should be between £1,500 and £17,000 to be suitable for a MAP.

 The qualifying criteria for the certificate of sequestration includes;

 - You must live in Scotland (or have lived in Scotland within the last year)

 - You must not have been bankrupt in the last five years

 - Owe at least £3,000 in unsecured debt

 - You must pay a fee of £200 to submit your debtor application form.
 You would submit your certificate of sequestration at the same time